 GOALS AND OBJECTIVES

-The Addiction Psychiatry Residency and the Interprofessional Advanced Fellowship in Addiction Treatment provide training for psychiatrists and other clinicians interested in pursuing a career in addiction treatment.
-The PGY V program is designed as a comprehensive training experience that will meet the requirements for eligibility for the American Board of Medical Specialties certification examination for Addiction Psychiatry.
-Through a series of clinical, didactic, and research experiences, residents will develop competence in the following four areas:
+The Addiction Psychiatry Fellowship provides outstanding training for psychiatrists interested in pursuing a career in all aspects of addiction treatment.
+The PGY 5 program is a comprehensive training experience that will meet requirements for eligibility for the American Board of Medical Specialties certification examination for Addiction Psychiatry.
+Through a series of clinical, didactic, and research experiences, Fellows will develop competence in the following four areas:

-- The clinical management of patients with substance use disorders utilizing all standard treatment modalities including psychological therapies, social interventions, peer/mutual support, and medication-assisted treatment: Under close supervision, residents will be exposed to the full range of interventions from prevention to long-term treatment for chronic populations.
-Emphasis will be placed on treatment interventions designed to address the needs of special populations such as the elderly, women including pregnant women, adolescents, minority groups, veterans and other trauma victims.
+1. The clinical management of patients with substance use disorders utilizing all standard, evidence-based treatment modalities including psychological therapies, social interventions, peer/mutual support, and medication for addiction treatment: Under close supervision, Fellows will be exposed to the full range of interventions from prevention to long-term treatment for chronic populations.
+Emphasis will be placed on treatment interventions designed to address the needs of special populations such as the elderly, women including pregnant women, adolescents, veterans, trauma victims, and other underrepresented minority groups.
 There will be a special emphasis on individuals with co-occurring psychiatric disorders.
-Residents will have the opportunity to follow selected patients at the Causeway St. VA Clinic and at the Boston Public Health Commission for the duration of their year of training.
-Experience will be gained utilizing APA and VA/DOD recommended treatment guidelines, and trainees will gain competence in the long-term management of the substance use disorders.
+Fellows will have the opportunity to follow selected patients at the VA Boston and Codman Square Health Center for the duration of their year of training.
+Experience will be gained utilizing APA and VA/DOD recommended treatment guidelines, and trainees will gain competence in the long-term management of the SUDs.

-- The conceptual foundations of addiction psychiatry: Based on a rigorous program of reading, review of research articles, didactic seminars, self-directed learning opportunities, and participation in post-graduate courses, the trainee will gain familiarity with the scientific and clinical literature that supports modern addiction psychiatry practice.
+2. The conceptual foundations of addiction psychiatry: Based on a rigorous program of reading, review of research articles, didactic seminars, self-directed and interactive learning opportunities, and participation in post-graduate courses, each trainee will gain knowledge of the scientific and clinical literature that supports innovative and effectiveness-based addiction psychiatry practice.

-- Teaching skills in addiction psychiatry: Under the supervision of program faculty, trainees will participate in the training and supervision of medical students, junior residents, physician assistants, and other professionals.
-Trainees will be expected to prepare and conduct academic seminars and journal club meetings, including the preparation of bibliographies and scientific presentations.
+4. Teaching skills in addiction psychiatry: Under the supervision of program faculty, Fellows will participate in the training and supervision of medical students, junior residents, physician assistants, and other professionals.
+Fellows will be expected to prepare and conduct academic seminars and journal club meetings, including the preparation of bibliographies and scientific presentations.

-Boston University Medical Center (BUMC), one of the major clinical, research and teaching institutions in New England, is located 3 miles from the primary training site at the Boston VA Outpatient Clinic.
+Boston Medical Center (BMC), one of the major clinical, research and teaching institutions in New England, is located 2 miles from the primary training site at the VA Boston Jamaica Plain Campus.
 It was formed in 1996 by the merger of Boston City Hospital and University Hospital.
-As the primary teaching institution of Boston University School of Medicine, it has extensive experience treating minority and disadvantaged populations, many of whom have substance use disorders.
-Seventy percent of BUMC patients are low-income families, elders, people with disabilities, minorities, and immigrants, 150,000 patients have Medicaid, subsidized insurance, or no insurance, 30% do not speak English as a first language, and 65% are Boston residents, concentrated in neighborhoods with the greatest level of health disparities.
-BUMC has 496 active beds.
-BUMC is the primary medical backup for an affiliated group of 10 neighborhood Health Centers that service the community.
-Several Health Centers operate outpatient substance use disorder counseling programs on site.
-At BUMC, fellows will rotate through a range of services, under the supervision of Dr. Tae Woo (Ted) )Park, a graduate of the psychiatry residency and addiction psychiatry fellowship at the University of Pittsburgh and the Boston VA Interprofessional Advanced Fellowship in Addiction Treatment.
-Primarily, fellows will rotate through the following programs: 1) Inpatient Addiction Medicine Consult Service provides addiction consultation services to all inpatient medical and surgical units at BUMC, 2) CATALYST clinic provides addiction outpatient services for adolescents and young adults, and 3) Faster Paths program rapidly links patients from the ED to inpatient and outpatient treatment services, detoxification, and follow-up care.
-Additionally, addiction journal club and addiction case conferences are held on a monthly basis with addiction medicine trainees and faculty at BUMC.
+As the primary teaching institution of Boston University School of Medicine, it has extensive experience treating minority and disadvantaged populations, many of whom have SUDs.
+Seventy percent of BMC patients are low-income families, elders, people with disabilities, minorities, and immigrants; 150,000 patients have Medicaid, subsidized insurance, or no insurance, 30% do not speak English as a first language, and 65% are Boston residents, concentrated in neighborhoods with the greatest level of health disparities.
+BMC has 514 active beds and is the primary medical backup for an affiliated group of 10 neighborhood Health Centers that service the community, several of which operate outpatient substance use disorder counseling programs on site.

 VA BOSTON HEALTHCARE SYSTEM: